DHTMLX/docs-todolist/docs/guides/mcp-server.md

 How do I set up the multiuser mode with RemoteEvents so task changes sync across clients in real time?
 ~~~

-## Tips for effective To Do List prompts
+## Making To Do List prompts more precise

 - **Name the exact method.** DHTMLX To Do List exposes several similarly named method pairs (`checkTask()`/`uncheckTask()`, `indentTask()`/`unindentTask()`, `hideCompletedTasks()`/`showCompletedTasks()`).
 State the method name so the assistant retrieves the right reference instead of guessing the parameters.
 - **Say whether the target is a task, a project, or a user.** Many methods take a similar id-based object (for example, `getTask()` vs. `getProject()`).
 Naming the target narrows retrieval to the correct part of the API.